top of page

 Harris et al. Plasma n6 polyunsaturated fatty acid levels and risk for total and cause-specific mortality: A prospective observational study from the UK Biobank.
 (2024)

-Dietary intake and biomarkers of linoleic acid and mortality: systematic review and meta-analysis of prospective cohort studies.
+Dietary intake and biomarkers of linoleic acid and mortality: systematic review and meta-"analysis of prospective cohort studies.
 (2020)

 “In prospective cohort studies, higher linoleic acid intake, assessed by dietary surveys or biomarkers, was associated with a modestly lower risk of mortality from all causes, CVD, and cancer.
 These data support the potential long-term benefits of PUFA intake in lowering the risk of CVD and premature death.“